A trademark is a recognizable sign used to distinguish the goods and services of one business entity from those of others.

 A trademark is a sign recognized and protected by Vietnamese law, distinguishing goods and services of different entities.

 A logo is the symbol of a business.
 It can be in the form of a drawing, pattern, font, or some special signs.

 Logos can be registered as trademarks or copyrights.

-To distinguish goods and services of the same kind.
+To distinguish the goods and services of the same kind.

-To help consumers identify and distinguish distinctive goods and services from the similar ones through unique signs and signs in the form of words or images.
+To help consumers identify and distinguish distinctive goods and services from other similar ones through unique signs in the form of words or images.

 To provide information about the origin of the goods and services.

 Behind a trademark is the quality and characteristics of the product.

 Based on specific vision and business objectives, each trader will choose an appropriate trademark for his/her goods and services.